 Preheat oven to 400 degrees, and line two baking sheets with parchment or Silpat mats.

 In a large bowl, whisk together flour, sugar, oats, baking powder, salt, and coconut.
-(The King Arthur Flour dough whisk is perfect for this task.)

 Add the butter, and use your fingertips to rub the butter into the flour mixture until butter is pea-size and mixture is coarse.